lasp/adamant/CONTRIBUTING.md

 Adamant welcomes any and all contributions!
 Do you have something to add?

-This file provides basic information on how to contribute to the Adamant software framework.
+This file provides information on how to contribute to the Adamant software framework.

 While we encourage all contributions, remember that Adamant is used everyday to create reliable and efficient software for safety-critical applications including spacecraft.
 As such, code quality is important, and you may be asked to make adjustments to your submission prior to inclusion.